 For many of us, this holiday season will be filled with delicious food, exciting presents, and fun memories as we spend time with our families.
 That, however, will not be the case for Philiswa.

 My wife and I met Philiswa (pill-ee-swa) on our most recent trip to Swaziland, Africa.
 What first stood out to us were her eyes.
 As you can see in the attached photo, she has one eye that wanders off by itself.

-If you decide to partner with us, please send me an email to [email protected] so that we can keep you informed about the process.
+If you decide to partner with us, please send me an email at email@example.com so that we can keep you informed about the process.

 If you are not familiar with my book, click here.

 If you want your books autographed, enter LTM in the “Promo Code” box during the checkout process.

 If you prefer to download the electronic version on your Kindle, click here.

 If you’d like to make a tax-deductible donation for Philiswa’s medical care, go to www.HopeChest.org and click on the “Designated Gift” tab in the upper-right corner.
 Make sure to enter SZ4003022 in the “Reference Number” field.
 The Gift Information section could be used for a more detailed description of your donation.